rzhang0716/Data-Science/Database-SQL/readme.md

 #### Question #1484: Write an SQL query to find the team size of each of the employees.

 SELECT employee_id, COUNT(employee_id) OVER (PARTITION BY team_id) AS team_size FROM Employee;

+#### Question #1068: Write an SQL query that reports all product names of the products in the Sales table along with their selling year and price.

+SELECT product_name, year, price FROM Sales s JOIN Product p ON s.product_id = p.product_id;

+#### Question #1069: Write an SQL query that reports the total quantity sold for every product id.

+SELECT product_id, sum(quantity) AS total_quantity FROM Sales GROUP BY product_id;

+#### Question #1407: Write an SQL query to report the distance travelled by each user.
+Return the result table ordered by travelled_distance in descending order, if two or more users travelled the same distance, order them by their name in ascending order.

+SELECT name, Ifnull(sum(distance),0) AS travelled_distance FROM Users u LEFT JOIN Rides r ON u.id = r.user_id GROUP BY name ORDER BY travelled_distance DESC, name;

+#### Question #1251:Write an SQL query to find the average selling price for each product.average_price should be rounded to 2 decimal places.

+SELECT p.product_id as product_id, ROUND((sum(price*units))/(sum(units)),2) as average_price FROM Prices p JOIN UnitsSold u ON p.product_id = u.product_id AND (purchase_date BETWEEN start_date AND end_date) GROUP BY p.product_id;